 Running is a democratic sport, not only in terms of equipment – put on running shoes and ran – but also in terms of nutritional requirements.
 However, without some sports supplements, it is more difficult for a runner to show a good result.
 In addition, Rule 1 supplements can be difficult to include a full range of essential trace elements in the daily diet.

-We recommend that before taking sports supplements, contact a nutritionist and do a complete blood test for the content of trace elements and vitamins in the body.
+We recommend that before taking sports supplements with smart diet solutions, contact a nutritionist and do a complete blood test for the content of trace elements and vitamins in the body.
 This will help balance nutrition and fill those needs that the body really needs.

 Please note: Contraindications for taking sports supplements are allergies, diseases of the gastrointestinal tract, metabolic disorders, diabetes, chronic diseases of the heart, kidneys, and liver.